“Through our actions, we can feel Jesus’ love.”

 At this time, the new fire of truth that clearly teaches us about the essence of human beings, about faith, and about salvation is being spread not only throughout Korea but also to over fifty nations around the world.

 Love and faith do not happen just with words alone.
 Faith is living according to the Word.
 The Bible is not just made up of lofty words, but it contains messages of miracles that are fulfilled even today.
 It is the definitive guide for our lives.
-Since the Lord’s words are being delivered even today, I will continue to carry out the work of the Lord every day.
+Since the Lord’s words are being delivered even today, he will continue to carry out the work of the Lord every day.